Washington Hall (Seattle): History

+Renovations

-In 2007, the building was in poor condition and prospects for preserving the building seemed dim.
+The Sons of Haiti completed various renovations; however, by 2007, the building was in poor condition and prospects for preserving the building seemed dim.
 It was purchased in 2009 by Historic Seattle.
-The first phase of the building's restoration was completed in 2010, with additional work expected to be phased over several years.
+The first phase of the building's restoration was completed in 2010, with an additional three phases scheduled over several years.
+Major architectural and contractor contributors to the project included Ron Wright and Associates/Architects PS, Coughlin Porter Lundgren, and Lydig Construction.
+After all four phases were complete, the building re-opened to the public in May 2016.

 The building was subsequently designated a Seattle city landmark, and in 2010 a $90,000 grant was secured for its renovation.
 In December 2010, it was added to the National Register of Historic Places.